Our 2013 Board of Directors

 Internationally, Mr. Howell is a “Smart Communities” advocate, working to shape the future of the world's community governments in today's technology revolution, having consulted with governments of Australia, Japan, Italy, Latvia and China.
 Nationally, he serves on the boards of the United States Internet Council and the Democratic Leadership Council.
 He also served as board member of the Harvard Policy Group at Harvard's Kennedy School of Government.

 Mr. Howell began his service on the Sutter Health Sacramento Sierra Region Board of Directors in 2007.
-He currently serves on the Medical Policy and Credentialing Committee.
+He currently serves on the SSR/SMF Finance & Planning Committee.
 He and his wife, Linda, are the parents of four sons.

 Peter V. Hull, M.D. | back to top